 In Xiaohongshu, it isn’t really the place for a brand’s storytelling but more to provide useful information on products, such as the price, the available range of colors, the place they can buy them, etc.

 3. Add and use the ‘Hashtag’ function

 If your account isn’t backed by the Redbook team, it can be quite difficult to be on the main page or viewed by a lot of people.
-When users open the platform for fun, most of them only check the posts on the “Explore” section, matching with their latest researches or their interests.
-If they already followed your account, you will figure in their “following” section.
+When users open the platform for fun, most of them only check the posts on the “Explore” section, matching their latest research or their interests.
+If they already followed your account, you will figure it in their “following” section.

 However, to reach more people, you need to use hashtags actively in your posts.
 Besides being found more easily by users, you will also figure on their main page (the “Explore” section) if they searched for a topic similar to yours.

 The number of likes, the profile of the author, the comment section… all these things around the content are important to build a post’s credibility.
 As the Chinese are very active online, they may have questions about the product shared.
 It’s important to be reactive and provide answers in order to guide them in their research.
 There is a lot of content created on the same topic and to differentiate and catch their interest from them, the author needs to follow people’s comments.

 It’s also a good occasion to introduce a channel for purchasing or your contact.
 Because when it is written in the content, sometimes it can be viewed as an ad post instead of a real review post.